greiter18/Trace/README.md

 ![Screen Shot 2021-04-19 at 12 07 33 PM](https://user-images.githubusercontent.com/66323451/115268430-41c26000-a108-11eb-80a9-da33be4b6d51.png)

 #### Google Maps Api
 Google Mapis Api is the heart of the application.
 Each route is saved in the database.
 Each route consist of a beginning and end latitude and longitude.
-These are just coordinated saved as integers in the database.
-Below shows the code to create the map and the click feature that add the waypoints on the map.
+These are just coordinates saved as integers in the database.
+Below shows the code to create the map and the click feature that adds the waypoints on the map.

 ```javascript